yjdyamv/yjdyamv/README.md

 ### yjdyamv

-hello, I am a studen from Shenzhen University.
+hello, I am a student from Shenzhen University.